jgstew/jgstew.github.io/_posts/2025-07-16-Create-AutoPkg-Recipes-From-Scratch.md

 - Open the browser download page
 - Copy the link of the actual download
 - You should get a link like this: https://download-installer.cdn.mozilla.net/pub/firefox/releases/140.0.4/mac/en-US/Firefox%20140.0.4.dmg

+Notice that this URL contains the version number for the latest version of Firefox that we downloaded.